TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-configureoutput.md

 />

 # Configure Output
 You can store or direct the results of a Stream Analytics job to many destinations like SQL database, Cosmos DB, Power BI, Azure Functions, and more.

+It is important to make sure your Stream Analytics job has permissions to write to output sinks.
+Lack of enough permissions will cause problems writing results to output.

 To learn more about configuring outputs in Azure Stream Analytics job, see the recommended documents.

 ## **Recommended Documents**